 Parents requesting dismissal before the normal end of the school day must make a written request, and/or come into the school office as prescribed by the parent/student handbook.
-All notes must be handed in prior to the end of X Block.
 Any notes or phone calls after such time may require additional documentation within 48 hours.